studer-raimann/ILIAS/Services/AssessmentQuestion/docs/readme.md

 ```
 #### Fetch with container ID
 A container is the object where questions are created and is thus basically the owner of these questions.
+This method is a basic way to get questions of an object and is discuraged from actual use, as Question consumers are expected to store the ids of their quesitons themselves.
 ```
 $questions = $question_service->getQuestionsOfContainer($container_id)
 ```